By: Sharon Aron Baron

 - Landscaping in the front

-So, the commission voted to award a contract without financial data about the operation of the golf course.
+So, the commission voted to award a contract without financial data about the golf course operation.

 The resolution to award the contract passed unanimously.
-The city estimated Colony West will reopen January 1, 2014.
+The city estimated Colony West would reopen on January 1, 2014.